alexeyraspopov/dgelong/README.md

 ## Usage

-*Note: [Babel](https://babeljs.io/) is used for transpiling Dgelong's sources.*

-### ECMAScript 5

-*Dgelong author highly recommends you to start using ECMAScript 6 in your project.*
+_**Note:** [Babel](https://babeljs.io/) is used for transpiling Dgelong's sources.
+The author highly recommends you to start using ECMAScript 6 in your project._

-You can start easily with project [Babel](https://babeljs.io/).

-If you don't want to use Babel or **ECMAScript 6** I recommend you to require main file only:
+Dgelong's bundle uses UMD so it can be required in all environments (CommonJS, AMD, ES6 modules, browser).

+### CommonJS

 	var Dgelong = require('dgelong');

-So then you'll be able to use Dgelong's structures:

-	var Maybe = Dgelong.Maybe,
-		Just = Dgelong.Just,
-		...;

-This file is using UMD pattern so you're able to import it directly in browser:

-	<script src="node_modules/dgelong/bundle.js"></script>

-Which will provide you `Dgelong` global variable.

 ### ECMAScript 6

-You're able to import particular structures:
+Just like in CommonJS Modules style you can grab everything in one object:

+	import Dgelong from 'dgelong';

+Or just use something specific, for example:

+	import {Maybe, Future} from 'dgelong';

+But, along with that, you can import particular structures by using direct paths:

+	import Maybe, {Just, Nothing} from 'dgelong/maybe';
 	import Either, {Success, Failure} from 'dgelong/either';
-	import Maybe from 'dgelong/maybe';
+	import Future, {Resolve, Reject} from 'dgelong/future';
-	import compose from 'dgelong/lib/compose';
+	import Observable from 'dgelong/observable';

+### Browser

+	<script src="node_modules/dgelong/bundle.js"></script>

+It will provide you `Dgelong` global variable.

 ## Time & Space